 Brilliant scientists, eh?
 A tempremental lot.
 They're forever fortelling doom, finding ways to save the world and then scarpering off into hiding before the big day comes, leaving their mankind-saving invention in pieces, scattered around the world.

-, it happened in countless bad Sci-Fi B-movies, and in a matter of complete coincidence, it's happened in the subject of today's review, Terramex
+It happened in Damocles, it happened in countless bad Sci-Fi B-movies, and in a matter of complete coincidence, it's happened in the subject of today's review, Terramex.

 What's left to do is actually find the objects and stroll the side-on, flip screen landscape, exploring, while avoiding the numerous enemies and hazards that litter the land.

 The game is from the same creative team that brought us the Monty Mole series, and later, Chubby Gristle and while this game fits into the same genre, the style is a little different from earlier offerings.
 Full colour backdrops and coherent environments are the order of the day, with slightly larger sprites than we've seen previously.

 Something about Terramex screams "Budget game".
 The presentation is typically adequate and no more, and the gameplay, while entertaining enough, isn't particularly epic.
 The selection of five characters more or less serves as a gimmick, the choice affecting nothing other than the player sprite and the solution to a single room in the game.